Rugby ball: History

-William Gilbert and Richard Lindon started making footballs for the neighbouring Rugby School in 1823.
+William Gilbert started making footballs for the neighbouring Rugby School in 1823.
 The balls had an inner-tube made of a pig's bladder.
-Both men owned boot and shoe making businesses located close to Rugby school.
-In 1870, Richard Lindon introduced rubber inner-tubes and because of the pliability of rubber, the shape gradually changed from a sphere to an egg.
-Lindon and Bernardo Solano started making balls for Rugby School out of hand stitched, leather casings and pigs' bladders.
-The rugby ball's distinctive shape is supposedly due to the pig's bladder, although early balls were more plum-shape than oval.
-The balls varied in size in the beginning depending upon how large the pig's bladder was.
+In 1870, Richard Lindon introduced rubber inner-tubes, and, because of the pliability of rubber, the shape gradually changed from a sphere to an egg.
+Both men owned boot- and shoe-making businesses located close to Rugby School.
+Lindon and Bernardo Solano started making balls for Rugby School out of hand-stitched, leather casings and pigs' bladders.
+The rugby ball's distinctive shape is supposedly due to the shape of the pig's bladder, although early balls were more plum-shaped than oval.
+The balls varied in size in the beginning, depending upon how large the pig's bladder was.

-Around 1862, Richard Lindon was desperate to find a replacement for the pig’s bladder and used an India rubber bladder instead.
-India rubber was too tough to inflate by mouth and so having been inspired by air syringes, he created a large brass air pump to inflate his rugby balls.
+Around 1862, Richard Lindon was desperate to find a replacement for the pig’s bladder and used an India rubber bladder, instead.
+India rubber was too tough to inflate by mouth, so, having been inspired by air syringes, he created a large, brass air pump to inflate his rugby balls.
 Lindon also claimed to invent the rugby ball and its distinctive oval shape but didn't patent his design for either the ball, the bladder or the pump.
-By the 1880s there were several manufacturers of 'footballs' in England all using the same process.
+By the 1880s there were several manufacturers of 'footballs' in England, all using the same process.

 The size and shape of the ball was not written into the rules until 1892, when it was determined as follows: